 - Status: active

-- Employer contribution: not yet released
+- Employer contribution: 0% of wages

-- Wage base limit: not yet released
+- Wage base limit: $89,200

 - Where to get more information: Rhode Island Department of Labor and Training